farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ### Compels

-Aspects can be <a id="_idTextAnchor018"></a>**compelled** to complicate the situation and earn fate points.
+Aspects can be **compelled** to complicate the situation and earn fate points.
 To compel an aspect, the GM or a player offers a fate point to the player whose character is being compelled, and tells them why an aspect is making things more difficult or complicated.
 If you refuse the compel, you must spend a fate point from your own supply and describe how your character avoids the complication.
 Yes, this means that if you don’t have any fate points, you can’t refuse a compel!

 **Any aspect can be compelled**—whether it’s a character aspect, situation aspect, or consequence—but it must be something that affects the character being compelled.